 Low light performance is also admirable and you can shoot comfortably at an ISO of 1600 and even 3200 if you can live with some reduction in sharpness.
 This is really a decent performance for a camera with an APS-C sensor and even better when you take into account that it’s an entry level one.
 JPEG processing also isn’t too aggressive and only noise reduction works a little too hard at really high ISO values.

 At the start of this review, we asked ourselves if Samsung did enough things right with the NX3000 to be able to compete with the more established brands in this category of cameras and our final conclusion is that they certainly did.
 If you decide to purchase the NX3000 you’ll end up with a good camera with a nice feature set and image quality that can even be compared to some more expensive mirrorless cameras.
-It simply a fun camera to use and pretty straightforward too.
+It simply is a fun camera to use and pretty straightforward too.
 Those seeking for a more advanced piece of gear should look elsewhere as the NX3000 won’t satisfy their needs for great expandability and a lot of manual controls.
 It’s a camera that is designed to make you decide to move on to a larger sensor camera with more ease and without having to take a long time to learn how to use it.
 And once you do learn to work your way around it, you can finally switch to manual mode and keep on learning while taking nice quality photos and videos through the entire process.
+Click here to know more of the best compact cameras.